 17. Meaningful public consultations were carried out with communities on the alignment during EIA preparation and will continue before start of implementation of Balance C5 and throughout its implementation.
 Public consultations highlighted opinions of participants on benefits of Metro in terms of reducing congestion on roads.
-The EIA report and its Tamil executive summary will be disclosed at the CMRL and lenders' websites with hard copies at the project site.
+The EIA report and its Executive summary (in Tamil & English) was disclosed at the CMRL and lenders' websites with hard copies displayed at the project site locations.

-18. Grievance Redress Mechanism (GRM) has been proposed for Balance C5 comprises the procedures to address grievances (i) first at the Project Implementation Unit level, (ii) second at Grievance Redress Committee (GRC), to ensure grievances from Project Affected Peoples (PAPs) and workers are addressed to facilitate timely project implementation.
-The

-GRC will be formed which will have representatives from Contractors, General Consultant (GC), CMRL, local administration, and PAPs.
+18. Grievance Redress Mechanism (GRM) has been constituted for Balance C5 which comprises the procedures to address grievances (i) first at the Project Implementation Unit level, (ii) second at Grievance Redress Committee (GRC), to ensure grievances from Project Affected Peoples (PAPs) and workers are addressed to facilitate timely project implementation.
+The GRC has been formed which have representatives from Contractors, General Consultant (GC), CMRL, local administration, and PAPs.
 Unsatisfied PAPs will have the option to escalate the grievances at any point of time.

 19. An EMP with institutional arrangements, budgetary provisions, schedule for EMP implementation and its monitoring has been prepared, including appropriate mitigation measures, provisions related to occupational health and safety, labour camp and construction site management, traffic and public utility management etc. to address all impacts during Project pre-construction, construction and operation phases.
-The EMP forms part of the bidding document of the civil works contractors.
-In addition, stringent monitoring requirements and actions have been included in the Environmental Monitoring Plan (EMoP) on ambient impacts on air, water, and noise and vibration levels.
-Bi-annually monitoring reports will be prepared by GC and submitted to lenders through CMRL.
-A third-party monitor will also monitor work independently and submit verification reports to CMRL and lenders.
+The EMP is a part of the bidding document of the civil works contractors.
+In addition, stringent monitoring requirements and actions have been included in the Environmental Monitoring Plan (EMOP) on ambient impacts on air, water, and noise and vibration levels.
+Semi-annual Environmental Monitoring reports (EMR) will be prepared by GC and submitted to lenders through CMRL.
+A third-party monitoring agency also monitors the work independently and submits verification reports i.e. External Monitoring Report (EMR) to CMRL and lenders.
 The preliminary estimated cost of the EMP including implementation and monitoring is USD 3.78 million (INR 276 million).
 This cost estimate is exclusive of land acquisition and R&R cost.

 20. Benefits far outweigh negative impacts.
 Overall, the major environmental impacts associated with Balance C5 are limited to the construction period and can be mitigated to an acceptable level by implementation of recommended measures and by best engineering and environmental practices.
-The EMP and EMoP shall be revised if necessary, for any unanticipated impacts, during project implementation or if there is any change in the project design and with approval of lenders.
+The EMP and EMoP have been updated considering the latest design and shall be further revised, if necessary, for any unanticipated impacts, during project implementation or if there is any change in the project design and with approval of lenders.